 Best Overall: GE Profile Opal 2.0

-Best for: Nugget ice lovers who want a smart, self-cleaning undercounter unit.
+Best for: Nugget ice lovers who want a smart, self-cleaning countertop unit and do not need a built-in plumbed model.
 Why it made the list: The Opal 2.0 produces soft, chewable nugget ice at 50 lbs per day, has a 3 lb bin, and includes a self-cleaning cycle.
 It connects to WiFi for remote monitoring and fits standard 15-inch cabinet spaces.

 - Key specs: Nugget ice; 50 lbs/day; 3 lb bin; 15x17x19 inches; 115V; stainless steel exterior and interior